0SINTr/DHushCP/README.md

 #### **Why This Setup Is Effective**
 - The entire exchange happens within **standard DHCP Discover packets**, blending into regular network traffic.
 - There is no centralized app or devices, **no visible Wi-Fi connection** or direct link between Alice and Bob.
-- After the communication ends, both laptops securely delete the ECC keys, system logs and clear the terminal.
+- After the communication ends, both laptops **securely delete** the ECC keys, system logs and clear the terminal.
-- Useful when Alice and Bob want to avoid suspicion and keep their presence discreet while exchanging critical information.
+- Useful when Alice and Bob want to avoid suspicion and keep their presence discreet while **exchanging critical information**.

 #### **Additional Recommendation**
-- Prior to running the Initiator or the Responder, disable shell history using `set +o history`, then enable it when the communication is ended using `set -o history`.
+- Prior to running the Initiator or the Responder, **disable shell history** using `set +o history`, then enable it when the communication is ended using `set -o history`.

 ### 🧮 **Available Message Space Calculation**